ODIN: Characterizing the Three-dimensional Structure of Two Protocluster Complexes at $z = 3.1$: Discussion

 How likely is it that ODIN detects structures like {\it Hyperion}?
 Similarly, can redshift surveys identify systems such as COSMOS-z3.1-A?
 These questions can be explored by examining {\it Hyperion}, which has been studied using both spectroscopy and imaging.
-The latter includes observations using another ODIN filter, $N419$.
-The left panel of Figure~\ref{fig:hyperion} shows a surface density map of $N419$-selected LAEs in greyscale.
+The latter includes observations using another ODIN filter, $N419$. {While the lack of publicly available spectroscopic data covering {\it Hyperion} prevents us from applying our 3D reconstruction method to this structure, we can compare its projected extent to the distribution of (photometrically selected) $N419$ LAEs.} The left panel of Figure~\ref{fig:hyperion} shows a surface density map of $N419$-selected LAEs in greyscale.
 Overlaid are three color contours, adapted from Figure~1 of \citet{Cucciati2018}, which trace the angular extent of {\it Hyperion} across three slightly overlapping redshift slices that span the $N419$ filter transmission range (see right panel).
 These contours closely align with regions of elevated LAE overdensity.
 The pink, tracing the middle redshift slice -- corresponding to the peak $N419$ transmission -- closely matches the highest LAE surface density peak, identified as an ODIN protocluster \citep[thick yellow dashed line; see][for details]{Ramakrishnan2024}.